tsuchiya-lab/dsdp/README.md

 install.packages(dsdp)
 ```

-You can install the development version of `dsdp` like so:
+You can install the development version of `dsdp` from this repository:

 ``` r
 ## Install from github